mantil-io/docs/commands/mantil_aws_uninstall.md

 # mantil aws uninstall

-Uninstall Mantil node from AWS account
+Uninstalls Mantil node from AWS account

 Command will remove node from AWS account.
 You must provide credentials for Mantil to access your AWS account.